Sagar1280/Blockchain-Voting-System-NITK/Desktop/NITK-voting-sytem/README.md

 Mongoose: An Object Data Modeling (ODM) library for Node.js to manage MongoDB data.

-Bcryptjs: A library for hashing user passwords.

-jsonwebtoken: A library for creating and verifying JWTs for user sessions.

-node-forge: A library for server-side decryption of votes.

 dotenv: A module to load environment variables from a .env file.

 Blockchain

 Solidity: The language for the CollegeVoting smart contract.

 Hardhat: An Ethereum development environment for compiling, deploying, and testing smart contracts.